COVID-19 outbreak at employment department slows operations

 Last week, the department began paying out about $300 million in federal benefits that had been delayed for eight months, the Statesman Journal reported.

-Gerstenfeld said the department has paid that money to 400,000 people.
+The department has paid that money to 400,000 people, Gerstenfeld said.
 Around 52,000 Oregonians are still waiting for it.

 The Oregon COVID-19 case count has surged since the beginning of November.
 The Oregon Health Authority reported 1,244 new confirmed cases Wednesday, bringing the state’s total to 78,160.
 The death toll is 953.

+From Nov.
+23 to Nov.
+29, the most recent weekly report published by the health authority, there were new weekly records in cases and hospitalizations.
+During that week, 9,100 new cases were reported, a 5% increase from the previous week.

+Patients hospitalized with COVID-19 also increased from the previous week by 9%.
+Currently there are 549 coronavirus patients in Oregon hospitals.
+Oregon’s COVID-19 testing positivity rate was 8.6%